-An acre is a common unit of measurement dating back to about 1300.
-The acre was the name given to define the amount of land that could be tilled by oxen pulling a plow in one day.
+An acre is a common unit of measurement dating back to the 1300s.
+The acre was the name given to the amount of land that could be tilled by oxen pulling a plow in one day.

 Of course, this measurement could change daily depending on productivity and the overall health of the oxen used.
 Thankfully, over the years we have specified the exact length of an acre for easier calculation.